- Brand name

 - medicines used to treat high blood pressure and some other heart conditions, especially ACE inhibitors or angiotensin receptor antagonists

-- certain antibiotics, especially cephalosporin
+- certain antibiotics, especially cephalosporin and aminoglycosides

 - medicines used to relax muscle before or during surgery